 Summer session is similar to other self-support programs where each course has a clear cost and tuition revenue connected to it.
 As such, summer session courses that do not have sufficient enrollment prior to the scheduled start of the course will be cancelled.
-Typically this enrollment is 12 students.
 This arrangement will be clearly stated to the faculty member in the appointment notice for this voluntary assignment.
 There are times when a summer session course may be offered, based on pedagogical or other academic principles, even when it generates a net financial loss.
 For example, a key methodological course to train incoming graduate students might fall into this category.